 - Let cool before pouring into containers and refrigerating.

 Get creative with your homemade maple syrup infusions and try different ingredients.
-It is easy to make a sweet, spicy, herby, or savory syrup.
+It is easy to make a sweet, spicy, herby, or savory mixture.

-- Vanilla – Add a teaspoon of vanilla extract or vanilla bean paste to the syrup after it is done simmering.
+- Vanilla - Add a teaspoon of vanilla extract or vanilla bean paste to it after simmering.
 Other extracts can be used for different flavor profiles.

-- Orange – A few large pieces of orange peel or zest adds a very nice flavor.
+- Orange - A few large pieces of orange peel or zest adds a nice flavor.

 - Allspice - Whole allspice berries can also be added with the cinnamon sticks for richer spice flavor.

-- Cinnamon – Add 1/2 teaspoon or 1 teaspoon to the cinnamon syrup.
+- Cinnamon - Add ½ teaspoon or 1 teaspoon to the syrup.

-- Lavender – Simmer 2 tablespoons dried lavender in the syrup.
+- Lavender - Simmer 2 tablespoons dried lavender in it.

-- Coffee – Stir in 1-2 tablespoons instant coffee to the warm syrup.
+- Coffee - Stir in 1-2 tablespoons instant coffee to it.

-- Bacon – Add pieces of cooked bacon to the syrup as it simmers.
+- Bacon - Add pieces of cooked bacon it as it simmers.
 This is great for barbecue sauce or using on roasted Brussels sprouts.

-- Butter – Add 1-2 tablespoons of butter while the infused syrup is still hot.
+- Butter - Add 1-2 tablespoons of butter while it is still hot.

 Pure maple syrup should be refrigerated once it is open because it can start to mold when air comes in contact with it.
 Keeping it refrigerated also keeps it from evaporating and crystalizing.